-1. During the two-year period of a Muskegon County provider's Critical Care Paramedic Certification, the provider must accrue MCA approved continuing education credits.
-Critical Care Paramedics are required to complete 20 hours of continuing education relevant to critical care transfers, as determined by Medical Control, every two years in order to be eligible for re-certification by the MCA.
-In addition to 20 hours of relevant continuing education, a copy of CPR, ACLS, ITLS or PHTLS, and EPC or PALS or PEPP cards are required (No CC-P CE credit will be awarded for proof of these certification).
+1. During the two-year period of a Muskegon County provider's Critical Care Paramedic certification, the provider must accrue medical control authority approved continuing education credits.
+Critical Care Paramedics are required to complete 20 hours of continuing education relevant to critical care transfers, as determined by Medical Control, every two years in order to be eligible for re-certification by the medical control authority.
+In addition to 20 hours of relevant continuing education, a copy of CPR, ACLS, ITLS or PHTLS, and EPC or PALS or PEPP cards are required (No CC-P CE credit will be awarded for proof of these credentials).